androidovshchik/react-native-launcher/README.md

 import LauncherPlugin from 'react-native-launcher';
 ```

-An example of usage is [here](https://github.com/androidovshchik/react-native-launcher/blob/master/example/App.tsx)
+An example can be found [here](https://github.com/androidovshchik/react-native-launcher/blob/master/example/App.tsx)

+### Notice

-*NOTICE* that `delay` param works as a delayed time and as a unique identifier
+`delay` param works as a delayed time before launch and as a unique identifier

+`canDrawOverlays` may not work on Android Oreo.
+See [this question](https://stackoverflow.com/questions/46173460/why-in-android-8-method-settings-candrawoverlays-returns-false-when-user-has)

 ### Credits